| | HOME

 the valve seat into the bowl via the flush passages.
 The water in the

+bowl yields to gravity and is siphoned out the trap.
 Once the tank empties, the stopper drops into the flush valve seat.
 The

 float ball trips the ball cock assembly to let a new supply of water into